Updated April 2019

 Annie Nye, born Nov.
 1, 1849 and died Sept.
 15, 1877.
 (3)

 Four of the sons served in the Civil War.
 Tobias served in Company H of the 9th Pennsylvania Reserve, 38th Regiment from July 19, 1861 to Dec.10, 1862, when he received a discharge under a surgeon’s certificate.
 He had been wounded at Glendale, June 30, 1862.
 Jacob served 16 months in Company A of the 29th Ohio Volunteer Infantry.
-Benjamin served in Company I of the 193rd Pennsylvania Infantry from July until November in 1864.
-Hiram also served in the Union army in the Civil War.
+Hiram served three months in Company E of the 146th Pennsylvania Infantry Regiment.
+And Benjamin served 100 days in Company I of the 193rd Pennsylvania Infantry Regiment.
 (4)

-In 1838, Sampson purchased a tract of land in Franklin Township, Beaver County, Pa., and, in 1842, acquired another small parcel from his grandfather, Sampson Piersol, “for the affection that I have to my Grand Son and the consideration of one Dollar to me in hand paid by Samson S. Nye.”
+In 1838, Sampson purchased a tract of land in Franklin Township, Beaver County, Pa., and, in 1842, acquired another small parcel from his grandfather, Sampson Peirsol, “for the affection that I have to my Grand Son and the consideration of one Dollar to me in hand paid by Samson S. Nye.”
 (5)

 In the 1840 Census of North Sewickley Township, Beaver County, the household of Sampson S. Nye is listed as containing three males under age 5, one male 20-29 and one females 20-29.